Kate Smeed Cross

-Katherine "Kate" Smeed Cross (November 18, 1859 - September 11, 1943) was an American social leader.
+Katherine Smeed Cross (November 18, 1859 - September 11, 1943) was an American social leader.

 Early life

 Katherine (nickname, "Kate") Smeed was born near Philadelphia, Pennsylvania, on November 18, 1859, the daughter of Colonel Eben C. Smeed (1830-1892), a civil engineer with the Union Pacific Railroad, and Mary A. Smeed (1833-1876).
 In 1869, she moved with her parents to Lawrence, Kansas, where the next seven years were spent in school and studying in the University of Kansas.

 In 1876, she returned to Philadelphia and devoted herself industriously to the study of music, art and the great exhibition.

 Career

 She was an efficient officer of nearly every art, musical and literary circle of Emporia and was a staunch church woman, a member of the Episcopal Church.

 Some of the finest classic musical entertainments given in Emporia were given under her direction, she herself taking leading parts in such operas as the Bohemian Girl and showing herself possessed of histrionic ability.